Learn how to protect your legal rights under workers’ comp in Michigan.

 Many of our clients suffer from a type of overcompensation syndrome.
 This is when they use other body parts in ways that are more strenuous than usual because of a work injury.
 It can result in back, knee, or shoulder problems.

 We regularly see disabled employees favoring one body part over the other.
 For example, hurting your right knee at work and then your left knee at home because of knee overcompensation.
-The same principal applies to disabled employees who develop an overcompensation shoulder injury.
+The same principle applies to disabled employees who develop an overcompensation shoulder injury.
 A disabled employee can also develop problems with their hands, arms, elbows, and hip from using crutches.

 Getting hurt on-the-job is stressful.
 Finding out that an insurance company won’t cover an overcompensation injury can be a real nightmare.
 We understand the problems individuals face and want to help.
 Here is some information that every disabled employee should know about workers’ comp in Michigan.

 What about wage loss benefits for a knee overcompensation injury or an overcompensation shoulder injury?

 Disabled employees are supposed to get 80% of their after-tax average weekly wage under workers’ comp.
 This continues for as long as needed.
 It is tax-free money and a safety net for disabled employees to rely upon.

 Sometimes an employee recovers from his or her original work injury but develops an overcompensation syndrome.
 The insurance company will typically stop paying wage loss benefits under this scenario.
 It is common to see a Notice of Dispute at this time.